-Have you ever wondered what happens to what’s leftover once your wine grapes have been squished of their juice?
+Have you ever wondered what happens to that stuff left over after grapes have been squished of their juice?
 No?
-Well we wondered.
-All those leftover seeds, skins and stems actually have a technical term: pomace.
+Well, we wondered.
+All those leftover seeds, skins, and stems actually have a technical term: pomace.
 Pomace actually has many uses and is repurposed for many products.
-Have you ever used grape seed oil for cooking?
+Have you ever used grapeseed oil for cooking?
 That’s made from the seeds from pomace.
 Have you ever sipped on grappa after a meal?
 Yep, made from said byproduct as well.

-Grape skins are composed of cellulose, tartaric acid, fermentable sugars and tannins.
-These chemical compounds can then be processed into all types of things like cream of tartar, food coloring, animal feed and powdered tannin extract.
+Grape skins are composed of cellulose, tartaric acid, fermentable sugars, and tannins.
+These chemical compounds can then be processed into all types of things like cream of tartar, food coloring, animal feed, and powdered tannin extract.
 Some wineries actually have enough leftover byproduct to sell off as is, while others use it themselves to make their own products.
-Here are some of the most common uses made from the leftover pomace after harvest.
+Here are some of the most common uses of the leftover pomace after harvest.

 The Italian wine Ripasso, from the Veneto region, is Valpolicella wine fermented a second time with the grape skins from the pomace of Amarone wine to enhance its flavor.
 Both Valpolicella and Amarone are wines from the Veneto region, although Valpolicella is the major wine from the region.

-Amarone wine is a less sweet red that resulted from over-ageing a sweet Italian wine called Recioto from the same region.
+Amarone wine is a dry (sometimes sweet) red that resulted from over-aging a sweet Italian wine called Recioto from the same region.
 The grapes that produced Recioto were also partially dried before fermentation to add a complexity of flavor.
 So the partially dried grapes from the pomace of Amarone are then added to Valpolicella during the second fermentation to create Ripasso, meaning “re-pass” or “go over again.”

-For every 300 gallons of wine made, 1 gallon of grape seed oil can be produced as a byproduct.
-Grape seed oil has become popular in recent years given its health-benefits (essential fatty acids and vitamin E) and its extremely high burning point (420°F!).
-Obviously it’s made from grape seeds, which results from the pomace.
+For every 300 gallons of wine made, one gallon of grapeseed oil can be produced as a byproduct.
+Grapeseed oil has become popular in recent years given its health benefits (essential fatty acids and vitamin E) and its extremely high burning point (420°F!).
+Obviously, it’s made from grape seeds, which results from the pomace.
 It’s either expeller pressed or chemically extracted.
 During chemical extraction, hexane is used as a solvent for extraction, whereas for expeller pressed oil the process uses a tool called an expeller, which is a big screw, that tightens and squeezes the seeds until the oil runs out; although, one seed renders such little oil that chemical extraction is most profitable.